achimmihca/SceneChangeAnimations/README.md

 private void StartFadeOutAnimation(VisualElement visualElement) {
     // Example animation using coroutine.
-Could also use LeanTween other something else here. sceneChangeAnimationControl.StartCoroutine(FadeOut(visualElement));
+Could also use LeanTween other libraries here. sceneChangeAnimationControl.StartCoroutine(FadeOut(visualElement));
 }